Skip to content

 Albert Sherman Osborn (1858-1946) was a New York document examiner who spent decades building what he regarded as the first systematic, scientifically grounded framework for document examination.
 His 1910 book "Questioned Documents" laid out, in sequence, a methodology for handwriting comparison, a taxonomy of document alterations, a treatment of ink and paper examination, and a discussion of the expert-witness role.
 A substantially revised second edition appeared in 1929.
 Osborn also founded the American Society of Questioned Document Examiners (ASQDE) in 1942, the oldest professional organisation in the field.

-The mid-twentieth century saw forensic document examiners contribute to several significant criminal cases that brought the discipline into public consciousness: the Lindbergh kidnapping ransom note (1932-35, involving a comparison conducted by Osborn himself and his son Albert D. Osborn), the Dreyfus affair in France (earlier, but whose document evidence was still being discussed in the technical literature), and a series of contested will cases in the UK that shaped how English courts treated expert handwriting opinion.
+The mid-twentieth century produced several high-profile cases that tested and shaped the discipline: the Lindbergh kidnapping ransom note (1932-35, involving a comparison conducted by Osborn himself and his son Albert D. Osborn), the Dreyfus affair in France (whose document evidence continued to be discussed in the technical literature), and a series of contested will cases in the UK that shaped how English courts treated expert handwriting opinion.

 The 1990s and early 2000s brought a period of critical reassessment.
 The Daubert trilogy of US Supreme Court cases (Daubert v.
 Merrell Dow, 1993; General Electric v.
 Joiner, 1997; Kumho Tire v.
 Carmichael, 1999) required federal courts to scrutinise the empirical basis for expert opinions, including handwriting identification.
 Several federal district courts applied this scrutiny to handwriting evidence, and at least one initially excluded handwriting opinion entirely on the grounds that the field lacked sufficient validation data.
 The Scientific Working Group for Forensic Document Examination (SWGDOC), established under FBI sponsorship in the 1990s, produced a set of practice standards that partially addressed these concerns.
 Its successor, the Organisation of Scientific Area Committees (OSAC) for Forensic Science under NIST, has continued the standards work.

 The sharpest recent challenge came from the PCAST (President's Council of Advisors on Science and Technology) 2016 report, "Forensic Science in Criminal Courts: Ensuring Scientific Validity of Feature-Comparison Methods."
-PCAST found that handwriting examination was a "foundational validity established" discipline but that "validity as applied" lacked sufficient well-designed studies to support the degree of certainty claimed in courtroom opinions.
+PCAST found that handwriting examination did not meet the scientific criteria for foundational validity, concluding that the existing evidence "falls short of the scientific criteria for foundational validity" because only a single appropriately designed black-box study existed, and that "validity as applied" lacked sufficient well-designed studies to support the degree of certainty claimed in courtroom opinions.
 The report's core recommendation, that large-scale black-box studies be conducted to measure examiner accuracy rates, has partly been answered by the NIST/OSAC-sponsored 2020 "Forensic Handwriting Examination and Human Factors" report, which surveyed the existing literature and identified specific gaps still to be filled.

 Criminal casework involving documents spans homicides (forged suicide notes, altered life insurance assignments), fraud and economic offences (forged cheques, counterfeit currency, altered contracts, fabricated invoices), extortion and threats (anonymous letters, ransom notes), and travel document fraud (forged passports, altered visas, fraudulent driving licences).
 In jurisdictions with a high volume of economic crime, bank fraud and cheque-washing cases may comprise the majority of the criminal caseload.